 12. FORM PO1

-Prior to Commencement of Development, the Owner shall notify the Council that it intends to Commence Development by completing and sending Form PO1 at Appendix 1 to the Council addressed to the Director of Place, 3 North, London Borough of Hillingdon, High Street Uxbridge UB8 1UW and shall cite the Planning Reference.
+Prior to Commencement of Development, the Owner shall notify the Council that it intends to Commence Development by completing and sending Form PO1 at Appendix 1 to the Council addressed to the Deputy Chief Executive and Director of Resident Services, 3 North, London Borough of Hillingdon, High Street Uxbridge UB8 1UW and shall cite the Planning Reference.

 13. CHANGE IN OWNERSHIP